 Grinding or filing your dog’s nails might be a little more comfortable for your pet.
-With a dog-friendly nail file or nail grinder, you can grind down their nails so they’re short and smooth instead of long and sharp.
+With a dog-friendly nail file or dog nail grinder, you can grind down their nails so they’re short and smooth instead of long and sharp.
 You could even use a rotary grinder if you keep it at the slowest speed.
 This process is more time-consuming, but some dogs find it less stressful.
 In the end, give your dog a treat and affection if they were patient during the process.

 Giving Your Dogs Booties

-Dog booties cover your dog’s feet, making it virtually impossible for them to claw the furniture.
+Dog boots cover your dog’s feet, making it virtually impossible for them to claw the furniture.
 Dog booties also have a number of practical uses for active dogs who spend a lot of time running, hiking, and hunting with their guardians.
 Each brand is different, but they might offer extra traction, weather protection, ventilation, and other features.
 Your dog can wear booties indoors or outdoors.

 Frequently Asked Questions

 Dogs can experience pain for days or weeks after their declawing procedure.
 Your vet could prescribe pain medication to make your dog more comfortable.
 To manage the pain, your vet might recommend reducing your dog’s activity levels until they start to feel better.

 Your veterinarian could remove your dog’s dewclaws.
 Dewclaw removal is more common because it usually doesn’t harm your dog and might prevent injuries.